The MACS lift (minimal access cranial suspension lift) was described as a modification of the S-lift.

 ESSENTIALLY, IT DIFFERS FROM A REGULAR FACELIFT IN THE FOLLOWING WAYS:

 - The incision is limited to the skin hairline junction above the ear and anterior to the ear.
 There is no extension behind the ear.

 - The area of undermining, unlike a conventional facelift, is much smaller and essentially involves a portion of the cheek.
 Because there is less undermining, the blood supply to the skin is much more robust and the technique is, therefore, safer in smokers.
-There is much less risk of any skin necrosis, unlike other lifts.

 - Permanent suspension sutures are used to elevate the underlying tissue.
 These pass down to the neck, jowls and malar fat pad.
 Unlike many other facelifts which do not include significant mid face elevation the MACS lift elevates the malar fat pad reducing the naso labial folds.

 - Because the undermining and dissection are much more limited the post-operative swelling is much less than in normal facelifts and recovery is, therefore, quicker.

 - Because the malar fat pad is elevated it combines very well with lower lid blepharoplasty.
 It essentially reduces the height of the lower eyelid giving a more youthful, smooth appearance.

 - In nearly all cases liposuction is performed to the neck area below the angle of the mandible, both to remove excess fat there and also to free up the skin to allow it to be re-draped by the suspension sutures.

 - MACS lift produces results at least equivalent, or in most cases, better than a conventional face-lift.
 It is ideally suited to the younger patient with a sagging mid face.